samarthbanodia/devcom_assignment/README.md

 I used HTML, CSS and JS for this assignment which i majorly learned from a paid course and yt.
 I Have Not used any TailwindCSS or Bootstrap but i did use some ui components.

-     | Note: there might a slight chance that the script doesnt work because the free api qouta finished.
+     | Note: there might a slight chance that the script doesnt work because the free api qouta finished.;
+     | if thats the case then pls try putting 03d05eefe5c05bfd90b38114 in line 232 of script.js and line 207,224 of bonus_script.js
 ## Features

 - Used FlagsAPI for displaying country FlagsAPI